LivePersonInc/developer-center/pages/documents/RealTimeData/BrandStatsService/BrandServiceStatusAPI.md

 The following document outlines the Brand Stats Service API.
 This API presents the status of system test proceedures in a brand scope.

 **Service Domain**
 Please ask your account team to indicate which domain of the below domains your account is in.
-This can also be seen in the URL in your production account when accessing your Conversational Cloud / Conversation Manager interface. this
+This can also be seen in the URL in your production account when accessing your Conversational Cloud / Conversation Manager interface. this now

 | Service Domain | Brand Service Status API Domain      |
 | :------------- | :----------------------------------- |